 Richard Deon: A Short Bio

-Deon has exhibited at the Hudson River Museum, CCC Strozzina, Daum Museum of Contemporary Art, the Housatonic Museum of Art, the Samuel Dorsky Museum of Art, and the Arts Center of the Capital Region.
-His work is included in a number of private and public permanent collections and he has received commissions from New York City's Public Art Fund and the Metropolitan Transit Authority.
+Deon has exhibited at the Hudson River Museum, CCC Strozzina, Daum Museum of Contemporary Art, the Housatonic Museum of Art, and at university art galleries in several states.
+His work is included in a number of private and museum collections.
+He has received commissions from New York City's Public Art Fund and the Metropolitan Transit Authority.

-Richard Deon grew up in Potsdam, New York in a family that encouraged
+Richard Deon grew up in Potsdam, New York.
+He received a BFA degree from

 Exhibition Record | E-mail | Visual Art Home | Curatorial Statements